stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 Specifically, Stormpath supports two HTTP `Authorization` methods, Basic and Bearer (OAuth 2.0 client-credentials grant type).
 In this section we will discuss the strategies and best practices using these authorization methods.

-All authentication attempts in Stormpath start with the `Application` object in the SDK.
-You will likely have initialized the `Application` during startup.
+All authentication attempts in Stormpath start with instance of one of `RequestAuthenticator` subclasses in the SDK.
+They are all initialized with the `Application` object you will likely have initialized during startup.

 To demonstrate how the SDK works, we'll use an example.
 We are building a Stormtrooper API for managing Stormtrooper equipment -- like awesome helmets and blasters.
 In order to secure our API, a developer must base64 encode their API Key and Secret and then pass the encoded data in the authorization header.